- US Online Poker

-At the moment, partypoker offers both a sign-up bonus and a first-deposit bonus.
-These are not mutually exclusive and do not require a code.
+At the moment, for new players partypoker offers both a no-deposit bonus and a first-deposit bonus.
+These are not mutually exclusive and neither requires a code.

 The no-deposit bonus comes simply for signing up to the site.
-Following identity verification, every new account receives free play worth a total of $25.
-This is broken down as follows:
+Following identity verification, every new account receives free play worth a total of .
+The bonus breaks down as follows:

-Players can also clear the bonus through partypoker’s casino products at a higher 4x rate.
+Players can also clear the bonus through Party Casino at a higher 4x rate.

 Under Roar Digital, partypoker has access to any US online gambling market in which MGM or Boyd Gaming owns property.
-Its list of active states is currently limited to New Jersey, but launch in Pennsylvania appears imminent and could come later in Michigan as well.
+So far partypoker only operates in New Jersey, but launch in Pennsylvania appears imminent and could come later in Michigan as well.

-Partypoker’s owner company GVC also received a license to operate its games in Nevada in 2019.
-That includes a license for poker, so it seems likely that partypoker will launch a site there too.
+Partypoker’s owner company GVC (now Entain) also received a license to operate its games in Nevada in 2019.
+That includes a license for poker, so it seems possible partypoker will launch a site there, too.
 The company has, however, said that westward expansion is “not a priority,” so the wait may be long.

 For now, partypoker’s US traffic is low and its variety of games limited.

-Sit-and-go and scheduled tournaments are also available on the partypoker US client, though heads-up sit-and-gos are the only ones that typically fill, however.
+Sit-and-go and scheduled tournaments are also available on the partypoker US client, although heads-up sit-and-gos are the only ones that typically fill.
 The site’s lottery sit-and-go product — SPINS — is not currently available in the US.

 Partypoker has operated continuously in New Jersey since the state’s synchronized online gambling launch in November 2013.
 In addition to poker, partypoker NJ also offers in-client casino products.
 There is no party-branded sportsbook at the moment, but the parent company does offer sports betting in the US under the BetMGM brand.

 In New Jersey, MGM’s online gambling products operate under the land-based casino license of Borgata.